habuma/spring-in-action-6-samples/README.md

 This repo will hold the sample code from [Spring in Action, 6th edition](https://www.manning.com/books/spring-in-action-sixth-edition).

-As you've no doubt noticed, only code for chapters 1-6 are currently available.
-This is only a temporary situation, though.
-I intend to get code for chapters 7 and 8 in very soon.
-Stay tuned.

 ## What are all of the weird comments with "tag::" and "end::" about???

 The source code will have several weird comments, many starting with "tag::" and some with "end::".
 There may also be large chunks of code commented out.